-WHM & cPanel is the web-based system management control panel widely used for Linux hosting environment.
-To use WHM/cPanel on AWS environment, we will face the problem with normal instances.
+WHM & cPanel is the web-based system management control panel widely used for the Linux hosting environment.
+To use WHM/cPanel on the AWS environment, we will face the problem with normal instances.
 So we prefer to use VPC ( Virtual Private Cloud) in aws for installing WHM & cPanel server.
-This article will help you step by step in brief details for configuration of WHM & cPanel hosting environment on AWS instances.
+This article will help you step by step in brief details for the configuration of the WHM & cPanel hosting environment on AWS instances.

 Follow below step by step details for configuring WHM & cPanel on AWS:-

 1. Setup VPC (Virtual Private Cloud)

 First login to your AWS web console and navigate to below location for creating VPC (Virtual Private Cloud) for your cPanel infrastructure.